laiadriantao/ComputerThermalPasteManager/README.md

 The project aims to remind the user to replace the thermalpaste for each computer every two years.
 The idea for this app came to me after I had periodic GPU failures and ended up changing it's thermalpaste.

+# What did I use to make it?

+Java, MySQL, Maven, Hibernate, JavaFX, Lombok

 # How to use:

 1. Use a program such as XAMPP to create a database named "myproject".